pushme-pullyou/pushme-pullyou.github.io/tootoo-templates/hamburger-theme-cms/README.md

 ## Concept

-* Basic html content management script with sliding menu, css theme selection, Markdown to HTML, drag and drop fule reading capability, access to frequently used pages and more
+* Basic html content management script with sliding menu, css theme selection, Markdown to HTML, drag and drop file reading capability, access to frequently used pages and more

 ## To Do / Wish list